-Framework reference Google Cloud commentary C r information.
-If dual employees will be used, it may also be helpful to specify their responsibilities and reporting lines.
-It is also important for a banking organization to understand how changes in business and other circumstances may give rise to the third party's rights to terminate or renegotiate the contract.
-Support The support services are described on our Technical Support Services Guidelines page.
-Information Google commits to only access or use your data to provide the Services ordered by you and will not use it for any other Google products, services, or advertising F 23 b.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 23 b.
 Performance Measures or Benchmarks: For certain relationships, clearly defined performance measures can assist a banking organization in evaluating the performance of a third party.
 In particular, a service-level agreement between the banking organization and the third party can help specify the measures surrounding the expectations and responsibilities for both parties, including conformance with policies and procedures and compliance with applicable laws and regulations.
 Such measures can be used to monitor performance, penalize poor performance, or reward outstanding performance.
 It is important to negotiate performance measures that do not incentivize imprudent performance or behaviour, such as encouraging processing volume or speed without regard for accuracy, compliance requirements, or adverse effects on the banking organization or customers.
-The SLAs provide measurable performance standards for the services and are available on our Google Cloud Platform Service Level Agreements page.
-If Google's performance of the Services does not meet the Google Cloud Platform Service Level Agreements regulated entities may claim service credits.
-S 24 c.
+The SLAs are available on our Google Workspace Service Level Agreement page.
+If Google's performance of the Services does not meet the Google Workspace Service Level Agreements regulated entities may claim service credits.
+Services 24 c.
 Responsibilities for Providing, Receiving, and Retaining Information: It is important to consider contract provisions that specify the third party's obligation for retention and provision of timely, accurate, and comprehensive information to allow the banking organization to monitor risks and performance and to comply with applicable laws and regulations.
-Such provisions typically address: 25 • The banking organization's ability to access its data in an appropriate and timely manner; You operate the services independently without action by Google personnel.
+Such provisions typically address: 25 The banking organization's ability to access its data in an appropriate and timely manner; You operate the services independently without action by Google personnel.
 You decide which services to use, how to use them and for what purpose.
 You also decide what data you provide to the services under your account and may access your data on the services at any time.
 Regulated entities may provide their supervisory authority with access.
 These rights apply regardless of where the data are stored.
-F 26 • The banking organization's access to, or use of, the third-party's data and any supporting documentation, in connection with the business arrangement; Google provides documentation to explain how institutions and their employees can use our services.
-If an institution would like more guided training, Google also provides a variety of courses and certifications .
+Regulator Information, Audit and Access 26 The banking organization's access to, or use of, the third-party's data and any supporting documentation, in connection with the business arrangement; Google provides documentation to explain how regulated entities and their employees can use our Google Workspace services.
+If a regulated entity would like more guided training, Google also provides a variety of courses and certifications .
+You can review Google's current certifications and audit reports at any time.
+Compliance reports manager provides you with easy, on-demand access to these critical compliance resources.
+Certifications and Audit Reports 27 The banking organization's access to, or use of, its own or the third-party's data and how such data and supporting documentation may be shared with regulators in a timely manner as part of the supervisory process; Refer to Rows 25 and 26.
+N/A